truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 ## Installing SCALE for an Enterprise (HA) System

-This article outlines a procedure to do a clean install of a SCALE Enterprise (HA) systems using an <file>iso</file> file.
+This article outlines a procedure to do a clean install of a SCALE Enterprise High Availability (HA) systems using an <file>iso</file> file.

 HA systems are dual controller systems with the primary controller referred to as controller 1 (sometimes also as controller A) and controller 2 (or controller B).
 {{< include file="/content/_includes/HAControllerInstallBestPracticeSCALE.md" type="page" >}}

-SCALE includes features and functions to help guide you with completing the process after you get to the SCALE UI.
+SCALE includes features and functions to help guide with completing the configuration process after installing and getting access to the SCALE web interface.

 ### Preparing for a Clean Install
 For a list of SCALE Enterprise (HA) preparation information, see [Preparing for SCALE UI Configuration (Enterprise)]({{< relref "InstallPrepEnterprise.md" >}}).